jukofyork/qlora-pipe-lite/README.md

 ```

 The inverse transformation uses a [Neumann series approximation](https://en.wikipedia.org/wiki/Neumann_series), allowing the same adapter parameters to both enhance desired behaviors (positive) and suppress undesired behaviors (negative) during training.

-#### For (optional) neutral examples (`class 0`):

-Neutral examples receive no transformation (`h' = h`) but contribute an auxiliary regularization loss that encourages the adapter to have minimal effect on these samples.
-This helps isolate the specific behavioral axis being modified and provides additional regularization beyond (decoupled) weight decay.

 ### Convergence Requirements and the need for Weight Decay